radhika-rajwani/Khud-Mukhtar/README.md

     </div>
 </div>

-## Overview
-**Khud Mukhtar** is an AI-powered digital platform designed to support home-based women tailors in Pakistan.
-It provides an **interactive,** where tailors can showcase their services, connect with customers, and grow their businesses independently.
+Khud Mukhtar is Pakistan’s first platform that connects women tailors with customers.
+Tailors can set up profiles, manage orders, and communicate with customers through AI-powered chat.
+Customers can discover local tailors, browse portfolios, and discuss orders directly within the app.
+The platform facilitates price negotiations, order tracking, and real-time updates for a seamless experience.

 ## ⚠️ &nbsp;Problem Statement